 Key Takeaways

-- They build their nests in hollow trees, wall cavities, and other sheltered locations.
+- They build paper nests in hollow trees, wall cavities, and other sheltered spots using chewed wood fiber and saliva.

 Nesting Behavior and Habitat